shreeramgs/personal_website/_pages/about.md

   - /about/
   - /about.html
 ---
 At White Hack Labs, my role as a Software Engineer intertwines my Master's in Data Science with a focus on developing robust data pipelines.
+Currently I am working on hackergpt.app
 ------